warrenmusic/warrenmusic.github.io/_posts/2015-11-22-visualizing-sound-playing-by-ear-and-dynamic-chords.md

+---
-Visualizing Sound: Playing By Ear and Dynamic Chords
+title: Visualizing Sound: Playing By Ear and Dynamic Chords
+layout: post
+permalink: /blog/visualizing-sound-playing-by-ear-and-dynamic-chords.html
+---

 For many of us, visual learning comes easier than auditory.
 This is why tabs and tutorials flourish on the internet as the predominant forms of learning songs on the guitar.